What Is a Risk Matrix?

-A risk matrix is used within risk management to visually define the level of risk by considering the likelihood against impact severity within the risk category.
+A risk matrix is used in risk management to visually define the level of risk by considering the likelihood of impact against the severity of the risk category.

 This simple visual tool increases the visibility of risk levels and supports decision-making.

 Risks are inevitable.
-From a start-up to a large multi-national enterprise, all are faced with risks to be controlled and mitigated.
+From start-ups to large multinational enterprises, all face risks that must be controlled and mitigated.

 Whether you’re beginning a new business or project or running an established organisation, the critical questions are “What could go wrong?” and “How can we be successful?”.